Student with 3 test tubes with coloured liquids

 The Medical Sciences Doctoral Training Centre (MSDTC) accommodates the interdisciplinary, cross-departmental DPhil programmes in medical sciences.

-Most are structured DPhil programmes, which provide students with the opportunity to undertake two or three 'rotation' projects and relevant course work in their first year of each four-year structured programme.
-The main doctoral project starts in the second year of each programme.
-Most of our programmes receive external core-funding, and currently from the Wellcome Trust (WT), British Heart Foundation, Cancer Research UK and EPSRC.
+Several are structured DPhil programmes, which provide students with the opportunity to undertake two or three 'rotation' projects and relevant course work in their first year of each four-year structured programme.
+The main doctoral project starts in the second year of such programmes.
+Other programmes are wholly research based, allowing students to take a research project from the initial proposal through to submitting their thesis.
+Most of our programmes receive external core-funding, for example from Cancer Research UK and EPSRC.

 Each programme has a distinctive intellectual flavour, designed to nurture independent and creative scientists.
 Students are supported in their development through: